thomjak/thoughts/content/post/9-things-to-sleep-better.md

 Instead of using screens, working or exercising, try to calm down.
 Read.
 Write.
 Meditate.
 Take a hot shower.
 Listen to relaxing music.
 When we are about to sleep our core body temperature drops up to 1 degree Celsius.
 Therefore it can help fall asleep by taking a hot shower before bed which mimics this process.

-✅
+✅ Not thought much about this but reading always make me sleepy.

 ### 6. Do not read in bed 🫢

 Our brains are highly associative.
 It naturally links a particular place with specific activities.
 Try to keep the bedroom for sleeping.

-🤔I’m not sure about this one.
+🤔 I’m not sure about this one.
 For me reading helps me fall asleep so I guess I will continue with that.

 ### 7. Do a brain dump